watchrabbit/rabbit-executor/README.md

 Watchrabbit - Executor
 ======================

 Executor is a latency and fault tolerance library.
-Designed to manage and isolate access points of remote systems, services and libraries can stop cascading failure and increase performance. [google](www.google.com)
+Designed to manage and isolate access points of remote systems, services and libraries can stop cascading failure and increase performance.
+Executor implements [Circuit Breaker](http://martinfowler.com/bliki/CircuitBreaker.html) pattern with sevral useful improvements.

 Executions
 ----------